Reading Time: 30 minutes approx.

 The PAKISTAN NAVY has actively engaged in a number of counter-insurgency operations in tribal areas, NWFP and Balochistan Province to support and ease the burden of existing forces of the PAKISTAN ARMY and the PAKISTAN AIR FORCE.

 The Northern Command of the PAKISTAN NAVY that is known as the COMNOR.
-The COMNOR conducted the ground operation, intelligence gathering missions and precisely bombing missions to take out the secretive hideout of militants.
+The COMNOR conducted the ground operation, intelligence gathering missions and precisely bombing missions to take out the secretive hideout of indian sponsored, indian trained and indian funded militants.

 The naval-based airborne missions provided significant help in controlling and executing the various counter terrorism and counter insurgency operations very far from the coastal area that has taken attentions, recognition and commendations not in the host country, but internationally as well.